ckevinhill/ckhill-blog/content/posts/choco-for-windows.md

 draft: false
 ---

-I recently got a new computer [Dell Precision 5540](https://www.dell.com/en-sg/work/shop/workstations/precision-5540-mobile-workstation/spd/precision-15-5540-laptop) so I needed to re-install all the applications I use.
+I recently got a new computer ([Dell Precision 5540](https://www.dell.com/en-sg/work/shop/workstations/precision-5540-mobile-workstation/spd/precision-15-5540-laptop)) so I needed to re-install all the applications I use.

-Typically I would go site to site downloading installation packages and then clicking through various "OK" and "I agree" buttons.
-However I stumbled across [Chocolatey](https://chocolatey.org/) which is a package manager for Windows - similar to something like apt-get or pip.
+Typically I would go site-to-site downloading installation packages and then clicking through various "OK" and "I agree" buttons.
+However, I stumbled across [Chocolatey](https://chocolatey.org/) which is a package manager for Windows - similar to something like apt-get or pip.

 My experience so far has been very positive.
 I've been able to install VS Code, Miniconda3, Notepad++, Hugo, Firefox and a few other applications with no issue.